nemanjam/hn-new-jobs/README.md

 For example, if you are looking for a job and want to focus more on fresh opportunities or research the ad history of a specific company.

+You are welcome to use, self-host, fork and modify, and contribute to this project.

 ## Demo

 https://hackernews-new-jobs.arm1.nemanjamitic.com